Can You Patent an App: Everything You Need to Know

 An app can be patented because it is part of the methods of interaction.
 This means it plays a part in how your smartphone functions.
 However, you cannot patent the computer code that runs your software.
 This distinction is confusing to many people.

 Bringing your app to market is extremely competitive.
-The biggest app marketplaces today — the Apple iTunes App Store and Google Play — now offer more than 600,000 apps a piece.
-The iTunes App Store had about 700,000 apps and Google Play had about 675,000 as of 2012.
+The biggest app marketplaces today — the Apple iTunes App Store and Google Play — now offer more than 2 million apps apiece.
+The iTunes App Store had about 2 million apps and Google Play had about 3 million as of 2019.
 Needless to say, getting your app noticed in such a crowded marketplace is difficult, if not impossible.

 The top three patents issuers are the United States, WIPO, and Europe.

 The best way to patent your app is to understand the United States Patent and Trademark Office (USPTO) rules.
 Criteria laid out by the USPTO will determine if your app is eligible for a patent.
 For example, if someone has already invented the same app, you will not qualify for a patent.
 You should do a patent search to make sure your mobile app idea is original.